jacobkor/Project1/README.md

 These Beats allow us to collect the following information from each machine:

-- Filebeat is used for forwarding and centralizing log data. it will monitor log files, collect log events and forward them to Elasticsearch, kibana   for indexing.
+- Filebeat is used for forwarding and centralizing log data.
+It will monitor log files, collect log events and forward them to Kibana for indexing.

-- Docker Metrics will monitor the dockers performance. it will analyze metrics like CPU usage, Memory Usage, Storage, Network load and other metrics we choose to monitor.
+- Docker Metrics will monitor the dockers performance.
+It will analyze metrics like CPU usage, memory usage, storage, network load, and other metrics we choose to monitor.

 ### Using the Playbook